 The Portuguese language is unique in that is spans three very different continents – Europe, South America, and Africa.
 Portuguese is an official language in 9 countries including Portugal, Brazil, Mozambique, and Angola.

 There are over 250 million native speakers of Portuguese, mostly located in Brazil.
 The Portuguese language is another Romance language, meaning it has similarities to English, Spanish and French.

 Now that you know which languages are the most important to learn, it’s time to start learning!

-If learning Mandarin Chinese takes your fancy, then check our e-book, which is the perfect starting point for any beginner wanting to make rapid progress in the language.
+If learning Mandarin Chinese takes your fancy, then check our Chinese resource library (including FREE downloads), which is the perfect starting point for any beginner wanting to make rapid progress in the language.

 Check out our Chinese language resource library →